Jevaughnmckenzie/notsa/NOTES.md

 	- company
 	- has_many properties
 	- has many tenants through properties
-	- has_many maintenance_requests through tenants
+	- has_many maintenance_requests
+	- has_many meetings
 Tenant
 	- name
 	- email